 Each supervisor has their approach to how they supervise colleagues.
 There is a clear and accepted process qualified supervisors are trained to use.
 It might be helpful to discuss this process and how it might influence the supervision sessions, particularly the one-on-one supervision sessions.

 - Discuss any recent sessions held, paying attention to how and

 why particular theories or interventions were used

-- listen to what is said, including how it is said to detect if the practitioner has been influenced by their own agenda, rather than the clients.
+- Listen to what is said, including how it is said to detect if the practitioner has been influenced by their agenda rather than the clients.

 2. How does the therapist detach and ground themselves from their clients after sessions in a healthy way?